 When you reload the page, you will only find the empty dashboard:

-We choose Clock to automatically generate a clock and dummy to explain the principle behind the items:
+We choose Clock to automatically generate a clock and Dummy to explain the principle behind the items:

-Until the next post :)
+To the next post :)